Mirror - Exhibitions

 4 July 2014 – 16 August 2014

-Fiona Banner, Margaux Williamson, Victor Man, Mohamed Bourouissa
+Fiona Banner aka The Vanity Press, Margaux Williamson, Victor Man, Mohamed Bourouissa

 Frith Street Gallery is delighted to announce its 2014 summer exhibition, Mirror.